-This Tri-Service Pavements Working Group Manual supplements guidance found in other Unified Facilities Criteria, Unified Facility Guide Specifications, Defense Logistics Agency Specifications, and Service specific publications.
-All construction outside of the United States is also governed by Status of Forces Agreements (SOFA), Host Nation Funded Construction Agreements (HNFA), and in some instances, Bilateral Infrastructure Agreements (BIA.)
+This Tri-Service Pavements Working Group Manual supplements guidance found in other Unified Facilities Criteria, Unified Facility Guide Specifications, Defense Logistics Agency Specifications, and Service-specific publications.
+All construction outside of the United States is also governed by Status of Forces Agreements (SOFA), Host Nation Funded Construction Agreements (HNFA), and, in some instances, Bilateral Infrastructure Agreements (BIA).
 Therefore, the acquisition team must ensure compliance with the most stringent of the TSPWG Manual, the SOFA, the HNFA, and the BIA, as applicable.
-This manual provides guidance on aircraft combability with the Fiber-Reinforced Polymer matting system for airfield damage repair.
-The information in this TSPWG Manual may be referenced in technical publications found on the Whole Building Design Guide.
-It is not intended to take the place of service specific doctrine, technical orders (TOs), field manuals, technical manuals, handbooks, Tactic Techniques or Procedures (TTPs) or contract specifications but should be used along with these to help ensure pavements meet mission requirements.
+This manual provides guidance on aircraft combability with the fiber-reinforced polymer (FRP) matting system for airfield damage repair (ADR).
+The information in this manual may be referenced in technical publications found on the Whole Building Design Guide.
+It is not intended to take the place of Service-specific doctrine, technical orders (TO), field manuals, technical manuals, handbooks, Tactics, Techniques and Procedures (TTP), or contract specifications, but should be used along with these to help ensure pavements meet mission requirements.

 TSPWG Manuals are living documents and will be periodically reviewed, updated, and made available to users as part of the Services' responsibility for providing technical criteria for military construction, maintenance, repair, or operations.
-Headquarters, U.S. Army Corps of Engineers (HQUSACE), Naval Facilities Engineering Command (NAVFAC), and Air Force Civil Engineer Center (AFCEC) are responsible for administration of this document.
+Headquarters, U.S. Army Corps of Engineers (HQUSACE), Naval Facilities Engineering Systems Command (NAVFAC), and the Air Force Civil Engineer Center (AFCEC) are responsible for administration of this document.
 Technical content of this TSPWG Manual is the responsibility of the Tri-Service Pavements Working Group (TSPWG).
 Defense agencies should contact the preparing activity for document interpretation.
-Send recommended changes with supporting rationale to the respective service TSPWG member.
+Send recommended changes with supporting rationale to the respective Service TSPWG member.